soraxas/firmware/README.md

   - `ifRecording/ifNotRecording` and `ifRecordingId/ifNotRecordingId <macro id>` test if the runtime macro recorder is in recording state.
   - `ifShortcut/ifNotShortcut [KEYID]*` will wait for next keypresses and compare them to the argument.
 See postponer mechanism section.
   - `ifGesture/ifNotGesture [KEYID]*` just as `ifShortcut`, but breaks after 1000ms instead of when the key is released.
+  - `ifPressedWith/ifNotPressedWith/ifFollowedBy/ifNotFollowedBy` are nonconsuming versions of `ifShortcut` and `ifGesture`.
   - `ifPrimary/ifSecondary` act as an abreviation for `resolveSecondary`.
 They use postponing mechanism and allow distinguishing between primary and secondary roles.
 - `MODIFIER`s modify behaviour of the rest of the keyboard while the rest of the command is active (e.g., a delay) is active.
   - `suppressMods` will supress any modifiers except those applied via macro engine.
 Can be used to remap shift and nonShift characters independently.